Get

 In Summary

-While introducing a hyper dog to a cat isn’t always the easiest thing to do, with the proper steps, some consistency, and some patience, there’s no reason you can’t.
+While introducing a hyper dog to a cat isn’t always the easiest thing to do, with the proper steps, consistency, and patience, there’s no reason you can’t.
 Just remember to consistently supervise them for a while ever after they meet each other.
 That way, something doesn’t happen while you’re not looking!

 Featured Image Credit: Iryna Kalamurza, Shutterstock